dyno-might/dyno-might.github.io/_posts/2022-06-20-ikea-purifier.md

 If you did the same thing while using the carbon filter, the cost would be \$18.40.
 For the Wirecutter pick, the cost would be \$59.13.

 </details>

-What about filters?
-Well, IKEA recommends replacing them every 4 months, while the Wirecutter pick recommends doing it every 6 months.

-Personally, I suspect those recommendations are (both) conservative.
-The "change filter" light almost always just counts elapsed days---but filters don't really get "old", they get "full".
-Smart Air has done experiments [[1]((https://smartairfilters.com/en/blog/hepa-lifespan-how-long-filters-last/)) [2](https://smartairfilters.com/en/blog/hepa-lifespan-how-long-filters-last/) [3](https://smartairfilters.com/en/blog/blast-mini-hepa-filters-lifespan/)] that found efficacy only declined after filters looked worryingly dirty, which took something like six months even with real (highly polluted) Beijing air.
-I've used some IKEA purifiers in small rooms for almost a year with the same filter and seen little drop in performance.

-What we'd *like* to know is how many particles each filter can absorb per dollar.
-This is hard, though some very crude very estimates for the size/weight of the different replacement filters suggest you get at least as much for your money with the IKEA filters.

 <details markdown="1">
 <summary>(crude estimates)</summary>